Make your clients see what they can be rather than what they are.

 - A desire for living an inspired life.

 These intangible factors are essentially at the core of what people really want.
-All those tangible things mentioned above are great, however they are only a means-to-an-end.
+All those tangible things mentioned above are great, however, they are only a means-to-an-end.
 For instance, a desire for a fulfilling lifestyle translates into the experience of joy, happiness, love, inner peace and pleasure.
 In other words, people want certain things not because they actually want those things, but rather because of how those things make them feel.

 A person who is after success doesn’t seek out to be a high achieve just for the sake of attaining their goals and objectives.
 They seek out success because of the way it makes them feel.
 If it didn’t make them feel a certain way, then they wouldn’t pursue it in the first place.

 The key takeaway from all this is to guide your client toward their intangible desires.
-Help them to understand that what they truly desire doesn’t need to come from all the things that society has conditioned them to want, but rather can come from little things that help them to fulfil their intangible desires.
+Help them to understand that what they truly desire doesn’t need to come from all the things that society has conditioned them to want, but rather can come from little things that help them to fulfill their intangible desires.

 The Roadblocks to the Fulfilment of One’s Desires

-It’s important to note, that a great many people don’t quite live a life where they fulfil many of their own desires.
+It’s important to note, that a great many people don’t quite live a life where they fulfill many of their own desires.
 This is essentially the reason why the life coaching industry exists today.
 If everyone was fully happy and fulfilled, then there would be no need for a life coach.

 The reality is that a great many people aren’t happy, aren’t fulfilled, and just aren’t satisfied with their life.
 For some, that isn’t a problem.
 They’ll find a way to work their way through it.
-However, for others it can be quite a challenge and can lead to a life riddled with struggle and disappointment.
+However, for others, it can be quite a challenge and can lead to a life riddled with struggle and disappointment.

 Many people struggle to make changes because of four major reasons.

 First, they seek external happiness.
 They believe that happiness is found by pursuing their tangible desires, when in fact it is first and foremost found within.
-Their intangible desires can of course bring about the experience of happiness, but that sort of happiness is fragile.
+Their intangible desires can, of course, bring about the experience of happiness, but that sort of happiness is fragile.
 The moment that thing they have acquired is taken away, their happiness is also stolen from them.

 The second roadblock comes in the form of the six human needs.
-Or more specifically, a lack of fulfilment of these needs.
+Or more specifically, a lack of fulfillment of these needs.
 I have already written a comprehensive article about these six human needs.
-Have a read of this article to get a sense of what role they play in our our lives.
+Have a read of this article to get a sense of what role they play in our lives.

 The third roadblock comes into the picture when we operate on old and outdated assumptions.
 We assume certain things about ourselves, about others, and about our lives that generates errors in thinking that prevent us from seeing things in optimal ways.
 These assumptions lead to unhelpful thinking habits that often keep people from their intangible desires.

 The final roadblock stems from a lack of a stimulating environment.
-An environment that doesn’t support our growth and development holds us back, and prevents us from realizing our full potential.
+An environment that doesn’t support our growth and development holds us back and prevents us from realizing our full potential.
 Working with your client to make changes to this environment, or developing an action plan to move them out of that environment, is often a great place to start.

 The Barriers that Prevent Client Change

-Even though a great many people hire a life coach on their own volition, that doesn’t necessarily mean that they are willing, ready and able to make the necessary changes that would help them improve their life.
+Even though a great many people hire a life coach on their own volition, that doesn’t necessarily mean that they are willing, ready and able to make the necessary changes that would help them improve their lives.
 In fact, a great many people resist change.

 Life coaching clients typically resist change due to a number of key reasons.
-Understanding these reasons can help you breakdown these barriers.
+Understanding these reasons can help you break down these barriers.
 As a result, this can help your client to begin making changes that will allow them to move forward in more optimal ways.